gunakar576/Business-Analytics-Using-Python-and-Power-BI/README.md

 - **Shipping Optimization**: Investigate why other shipping modes are underperforming compared to the Standard Class.
 - **Category Focus**: Promote low-performing categories like Technology while sustaining growth in Office Supplies.

-Let me know if you'd like detailed analysis in any specific area!